 Despite risking disapproval from emerging respectabilities within homonormative geographies, for some marginal queer people this homonormative terrain may be the only geographic refuge from harsher bias treatment elsewhere.
 Bell and Binnie observe that the praxis of gay enclaves are zones of consumption where mechanisms of exclusion reign: “what sometimes happens is that the boundary of ‘unwantedness’ gets redrawn, so that in opening up to (non-gay-identified) consumers, the spaces push out what we might call the ʻqueer unwanted’” (2004, 1810).
 Bassi (2006), however, absolves this market-oriented neoliberalization of the gaybourhood enclave, arguing how hegemonic conditions (ostensibly, heteronormativity) necessitate homonormative geographies of consumption.

 While enclave-based geographies may help to cultivate a sense of solidarity and cohesion amongst its inhabitants, the praxis of centring preconditions or dependencies of belonging and citizenship around the commission of consumption demotes the solidarities which made the claiming of those enclaves an urgent political project.
-As revealed by sex work, stage labour, and other service economy labour, an ethic of hard work and “grit” may not be sufficient for a sense of belonging when a citizenship of consumption is designed to merit a greater belonging for those who benefit from the intersectional privileges which inform positive life chances within that geography — in turn, affording one who benefits from such life chances with a means to consume more conspicuously.
-The “queer unwanted”, when deprived from those life chances, may lack the economic might and/or institutional-legal means to articulate themselves as consumers and, thus, as “citizens” — irrespective of whether those geographies are homonormative or heteronormative.
+As revealed by sex work, stage labour, and other service economy labour (all being modes of production), an ethic of hard work and “grit” may not be sufficient for a sense of belonging when a citizenship of consumption is engineered and elevated to merit a greater belonging for those who benefit from the intersectional and structural privileges to inform positive life chances within that geography.
+In turn, a citizenship of consumption affords one who benefits from such life chances with a means to consume more conspicuously.
+The “queer unwanted”, deprived from those life chances, may lack the economic might and/or institutional-legal means to articulate themselves as consumers and, thus, as “citizens” — irrespective of whether those geographies are homonormative or heteronormative.
 Without a footing of place, the “queer unwanted” may be pressed to invisibility or relegated to sites of exclusion where fewer consumers (i.e., “citizens”) will see them.

-By regulating the gaybourhood’s transactions, cis gay men and cis lesbian women, operating as gaybourhood stakeholders, could regulate activities they perceived as unwelcome or undesired, further confining the movement of marginal queer people whose presence challenged the veneer of respectability which the gaybourhood tried to market and promote to people who hailed from heteronormative geographies.
+By regulating the gaybourhood’s transactions, cis gay men and cis lesbian women, operating as gaybourhood stakeholders, could regulate activities they perceived as unwelcome and/or undesired in their image of a homonormative enclave, further confining the movement of marginal queer people whose presences challenged whatever veneer of respectability the gaybourhood strove to market and promote to people who hailed from heteronormative geographies.
 Duggan (2002, 190) describes this as the new homonormativity — a socially conservative gay project to re-brand itself as a centrist idea in the mould of a socially conservative heteronormativity.
-In this Utopian imagining of a new homonormativity, the liberation of (predominantly white) cis gay men morphed into a neoliberal order which lauded economic might and property rights as the new metrics for reworking a terms of everyday citizenship and for regulating both the social and economic constitution of gaybourhood spaces.
+In this Utopian imagining of a new homonormativity, the liberation of (predominantly white) cis gay men morphed into a neoliberal order lauding economic might and property rights as the new (and key) metrics for reworking a terms of everyday citizenship and for regulating both the social and political economies of gaybourhood spaces.